 ALL Scripture!
 Let’s take a look at this for a moment.

-What Scripture is Rav Shaul (Paul) referring to here in this letter?
-He is writing to Timothy and it bears reminding that, at this time, there was no New Testament or what we as Messianic Jews mostly refer to as the Apostolic Writings.
+What Scripture is Paul referring to here in this letter?
+He is writing to Timothy and it bears reminding that, at this time, there was no New Testament.
 The only Scripture they had at this point was Torah, the prophets, the writings.

 1 Peter 1:14-16 says: